-Among other activities, the Society underwrites philatelic research projects, publishes philatelic books, puts on seminars at major stamp shows, and scans out-of-print philatelic publications to offer to collectors on DVDs.
+Among other activities, the Society underwrites philatelic research projects, publishes philatelic books, puts on seminars at major stamp shows, and scans out-of-print philatelic publications to offer to collectors on DVDs and eBooks.
 Members receive The China Clipper magazine six times a year and discounts on books published by Society, publications offered on DVDs, and other items sold by the Society.
-The first seventy years of The China Clipper are available on DVDs.
+The first eighty years of The China Clipper are available on DVDs.

-The Society’s National Convention, Regional Membership Meetings and Local Stamp Show Meetings are held during each year at stamp exhibitions throughout the US.
+The Society’s National Convention and Regional Membership Meetings are held during each year at stamp exhibitions throughout the US.
 The Society presents seven different awards for philatelic exhibiting and six different awards for philatelic writing.
 At its National Convention, the Society gives out a Best China Exhibit Award, a Best First Time China Exhibitor Award, and the prestigious Paul Ke-Shing Chang Chinese Postal History Award; three of its Chapters also give out special awards to exhibitors.
 It has a youth program and offers young collectors scholarships for writing articles for the The China Clipper or philatelic exhibiting.
 At its Regional Membership Meetings it presents a Best China Exhibit Award.

 The Society has six Chapters in the US – Los Angeles and San Francisco, California; Seattle, Washington; Chicago, Illinois, Dallas, Texas and Washington, DC – and three international Chapters – Qingdao, Shandong, China; Taipei, Taiwan and Tokyo, Japan.

 Since 1999 the Society’s expertization service has issued over 1,300 certificates of genuineness, and helped people with identification of many hundreds of stamps.
 This service is available to the public – Society members receive a discount on the fee.